florinpop17/chingu-speedrun-may/tribute-page/README.md

 ## Notes

-* Used create-react-app to scaffold the application
+* Used create-react-app to scaffold the application.

-* Twitter-bootstrap for the styling
+* Twitter-bootstrap for the styling.

+* Used bootswatch flatly theme.

+* Added info from wikipedia.